Skip to main content

 • Pregnant women: Iron requirements are increased due to fetal growth.

-• Vegans and vegetarians: Pay special attention to non-heme iron.
+• Vegans and vegetarians: Must pay special attention to non-heme iron.

-• Children and young people: Rapid growth requires extra iron.
+• Children and adolescents: Rapid growth requires extra iron.

 Symptoms of iron deficiency

-Iron deficiency can cause a range of symptoms that can vary from mild to severe:
+Iron deficiency can cause a range of symptoms, which can vary from mild to severe:

 • Fatigue and weakness